Roland Douce: Teaching activities

 Roland Douce taught at all university levels.
-He was an outstanding, and passionate teacher.
-He had a profound impact on many of his students.
 He was a senior member of the Institut Universitaire de France, 1992–2002.

 Publications

 Author of nearly 250 scientific articles in international peer-reviewed journals and numerous journal articles and book chapters.
 Main journals: Biochemical Journal (35), Journal of Biological Chemistry (27), European Journal of Biochemistry (20), Proceedings of the National Academy of Sciences USA (12), Plant Physiology (50), Biochemistry (8), Biochimica Biophysica Acta (13), FEBS Letters (14), Archives of Biochemistry and Biophysics (13).

 Areas of expertise

 Cell and whole plant physiology, specialising in chloroplasts and mitochondria, cell metabolism, especially energy metabolism, amino acid and vitamin biosynthesis.
 Biochemistry, molecular biology and structural biology.
 Botany and ornithology.

 Main discoveries

 The first contribution of Roland Douce was the characterization of cardiolipin, the major lipid of the mitochondrial membrane of plants and animals, as phosphatidyl ethanolamine.

 He then considerably improved the methods of purification of chloroplasts and mitochondria, and obtained the first envelope preparations.
 He was the first to show that the chloroplast shell is the site of biosynthesis of galactolipids and in particular MGDG, monogalactosyldiacylglycerol.
 With his team, he characterized the lipid and protein components of the envelope of the plastids.
 He succeeded in separating the inner and outer shells.
 This work paved the way for a detailed analysis of the chloroplast, its envelopes and functions.
 Several of the envelope protein genes were cloned, including the MGDG synthase gene.

 Similar work was carried out on the mitochondria with the development of a purification method.
 It was thus be possible to carry out functional analysis, in particular of the proteins involved in photorespiration and the subunits of the glycine-decarboxylase complex.
 Chloroplasts and mitochondria are involved in the biosynthesis of several amino acids and vitamins.
 Roland Douce, in collaboration with industry, elucidated the biosynthesis pathways of several amino acids, and thus defined several potential targets for herbicide molecules.
 Similarly, he elucidated the biosynthesis pathways of biotin and tetrahydrofolic acid (vitamin B12).

 The last part of Roland Douce's work deals with plant metabolism, under normal physiological conditions, or under conditions of stress (nutrient deficiency, light or heat stress).
 In this work, he greatly contributed to promoting the use of nuclear magnetic resonance in plant physiology.

 Roland Douce was passionate about the mountains and he made a major contribution to renovating and developing the botanical garden of the Col du Lautaret, and to setting up a research laboratory there, associated with the University of Grenoble.

 He was the author or coordinator of several books or reports on plant mitochondria, the plant world, transgenic plants, and hypotheses on the origin of life.
 He also coordinated two volumes of the Advances in Botanical Research series on vitamin biosynthesis.